Hi Everyone! How are you? I am fine.

 I’m so excited about this review!
 There’s been something missing from these reviews for a while now.

-An ‘elephant in the room’ if you will.
+An ‘elephant in the room’

 A ‘mouse in the house’ if you catch my drift.